-The Group is confident that the proposed development of Manoel Island does not impact the status of the Valletta WHS as the SCH, after having consulted the National World Heritage Technical Committee ("NWHTC"), had not objected to this full development application as part of the consultation process undertaken by the Planning Authority.
-A decision on this application is expected during the second half of 2024 post completion and submission of the HIA.
-In the meantime, site preparatory works are ongoing on the Manoel Island site under the supervision of an archaeological monitor.
-The Company remains confident that the full development permit will be secured.
+The Company is confident that the proposed development of Manoel Island does not impact the status of the Valletta WHS as the SCH, after having consulted the National World Heritage Technical Committee ("NWHTC"), had not objected to this full development application as part of the consultation process undertaken by the Planning Authority.
+The HIA was submitted to the NWHTC last September and early 2025 the Committee reverted with a request for additional information.
+The additional information was recently submitted to the Committee and the process is expected to be concluded later during 2025.